vchavkov/fork-oneuptime/README.md

 #### Workflows

-Integrate OneUptime with your existing tools and automate your workflows.
+Integrate CBSUptime with your existing tools and automate your workflows.
 Integrate with tools like Slack, Jira, GitHub, and 5000+ more.

 ![Workflows](/Home/Static/img/readme/workflows.png?raw=true)